heart022/encryption_algorithm/README.md

 So I didn't explicitly use a formal IDE to create this code, and I instead used Google Colab to create this Just drop this code into a cell and run it directly!
 (All the helper methods and other stuff should be contained in the main file)
 I tried to document this code as best as I could, and if anyone has any suggestions on how to make this code better (or more efficient lol), feel free to reach out to me on discord @heart022!

+# What if I want to use it?
+If for whatever reason you want to use this code (not sure exactly why you would want to do that), all of the code is open source!
+Also, optionally, if you find a cool way of utilizing my code in your own project(s), reach out and tell me about it! (i'll find it super cool)